History of Westminster Abbey

 Still today, a daily pattern of worship is offered to the Glory of God.
 Special services, representative of a wide spread of interest and social concern, are held regularly.
 Annual services include a thanksgiving for victory in the Battle of Britain in 1940, a service for Judges at the start of the legal year and a service to mark Commonwealth Day.

 Westminster Abbey.
-A Souvenir Guide by James Wilkinson, 2013
+A Souvenir Guide by James Wilkinson, revised edition 2018

 Crown and Cloister.
 The Royal story of Westminster Abbey by James Wilkinson, 2010